-Exhibit Number Exhibit Title 1.1 Form of Underwriting Agreement.
+Exhibit Number Exhibit Title

+1.1 Form of Underwriting Agreement.

 3.1 Amended and Restated Certificate of Incorporation of the Registrant, as amended, as currently in effect.
-3.2 Form of Amended and Restated Certificate of Incorporation of the Registrant to be in effect immediately prior to the completion of this offering.

-Exhibit Number Exhibit Title 3.3 Amended and Restated Bylaws of the Registrant, as currently in effect.
+Exhibit Number Exhibit Title 3.2 Form of Amended and Restated Certificate of Incorporation of the Registrant to be in effect immediately prior to the completion of this offering.
+3.3 Amended and Restated Bylaws of the Registrant, as currently in effect.
 3.4 Form of Amended and Restated Bylaws of the Registrant to be in effect immediately prior to the completion of this offering.
 4.1 Form of Class A common stock certificate of the Registrant.
 4.2 Amended and Restated Investors Rights Agreement, dated May 27, 2020, by and among the Registrant and certain of its stockholders.
 4.3 Warrant to Purchase Stock issued to Comerica Ventures Incorporated by the Registrant, dated October 11, 2013.
 4.4 Warrant to Purchase Stock issued to Comerica Ventures Incorporated by the Registrant, dated August 1, 2014.
 4.5 Warrant to Purchase Common Stock issued to Silicon Valley Bank by the Registrant, dated October 22, 2015.
-4.6 Warrant to Purchase Common Stock issued to Silicon Valley Bank by the Registrant, dated September 26, 2016.
-4.7 Warrant to Purchase Common Stock issued to Uber Technologies, Inc. by the Registrant, dated September 15, 2020, as amended.
+4.6 Warrant to Purchase Stock issued to Silicon Valley Bank by the Registrant, dated September 26, 2016.
+4.7 Warrant to Purchase Common Stock issued to Uber Technologies, Inc. by the Registrant, dated September 15, 2020, as amended on January 7, 2021.
 4.8† Warrant to Purchase Common Stock issued to Square, Inc. by the Registrant, dated March 13, 2021.
 4.9 Warrant to Purchase Common Stock issued to Ramp Business Corporation by the Registrant, dated March 31, 2021.
 5.1 Opinion of Goodwin Procter LLP.
 10.1 Form of Indemnification Agreement between the Registrant and each of its directors and executive officers.
 10.2# 2011 Equity Incentive Plan, as amended, and forms of agreements thereunder.
 10.3# 2021 Stock Option and Incentive Plan, and forms of agreements thereunder.
 10.4# 2021 Employee Stock Purchase Plan.
 10.5# Senior Executive Incentive Bonus Plan.
 10.6# Executive Severance Plan.
 10.7# Non-Employee Director Compensation Policy.
 10.8# Offer Letter between the Registrant and Jason Gardner dated June 6, 2011.
 10.9# Offer Letter between the Registrant and Omri Dahan dated June 9, 2011.
 10.10# Offer Letter between the Registrant and Kevin Doerr dated February 25, 2020.
 10.11# Separation Agreement and Release between the Registrant and Omri Dahan dated March 17, 2021.
-10.12 Lease Agreement by and between the Registrant and MACH II 180 LLC, dated on or about March 1, 2016.
-10.13† Master Services Agreement, as amended, by and between the Registrant and Square, Inc., dated April 19, 2016.
-10.14† Amended and Restated Prepaid Card Program Manager Agreement, as amended, by and between the Registrant and Sutton Bank, dated April 1, 2016.
+10.12 Lease Agreement by and between the Registrant and MACH II 180 LLC, dated on or about March 1, 2016, as amended on November 8, 2017 and March 14, 2019.